ypanx/cinema-booking/README.md

 # Cinema Booking System

-A command-line application for managing cinema ticket bookings, providing an intuitive interface for seat selection and booking management.
+A comprehensive cinema booking system featuring both a modern web interface and command-line application.
+Book tickets with smart seat allocation, interactive seating maps, and streamlined booking management - perfect for cinema operators and movie enthusiasts alike.

+> Semi-inspired by a take-home assignment some time ago.

 ## Features